History of Nairn: Rule of King Robert I

 It was in 1310 in Nairn that King Robert I wrote the charter naming William, Thane of Cawdor, a charter still held in Cawdor Castle, and as such Sheriffdom of Nairn.
 William was the son of Donald Calder, the first Thane of Cawdor.
 The title of Earl of Moray was created in 1312 by King Robert I for his nephew Earl Thomas Randolph including the burghs of Nairn, Forres and Elgin.
 This caused confusion in control over Nairn as Hugh, Earl of Ross still retained overall control of the lands of the Earl of Moray including the office of Sheriff of Nairn and Constable of Nairn Castle.
 Permission was needed from Hugh, Earl of Ross for land sales.
 This control over Moray and Hugh's marriage to Robert's daughter made him a very influential figure if not the most influential next to the King.

-Scotland lead by Robert the Bruce was at war with England under Edward II and Edward III through to 1328 when Edward III signed the Treaty of Edinburgh–Northampton recognising Scotland as an independent kingdom, and Robert the Bruce as its king.
+Scotland led by Robert the Bruce was at war with England under Edward II and Edward III through to 1328 when Edward III signed the Treaty of Edinburgh–Northampton recognising Scotland as an independent kingdom, and Robert the Bruce as its king.
 Scotland, and Nairn continued to be under the rule of King Robert I until his death on 7 June 1329 succeeded by David II.